-Brown bears are the largest species of animals in Hokkaido and worshiped by Ainu, the native Hokkaido people, as the God.
-There are approximately 2,000 brown bears in Hokkaido and the number reported to be on the decline.
+Brown bears are the largest species of animals in Hokkaido and are worshiped by Ainu, the native Hokkaido people, as God.
+There are approximately 2,000 brown bears in Hokkaido and the number is reported to be on the decline.

-Noboribetsu Bear Park is located atop "Bear Mountain" that sits in the deep forest of the Lake Kuttara area.
-Farming, observing and studying of brown bears started in October 1958 and recorded a major success.
+Noboribetsu Bear Park is located atop “Bear Mountain” which sits in the deep forest of the Lake Kuttara area.
+Farming, observing, and studying of brown bears started in October 1958 and recorded a major success.
 The numbers of bears are now over a hundred, from only eight at the beginning, and happily ever after is the way they live now.

-Farm area consists of two separate farms, with groups of male and female bear respectively.
-You can feed them with the "bear snacks” sold here.
-Take a closer look from human cage and see their cute babies at the Cubs Firm.
+The farm area consists of two separate farms, with groups of male and female bears respectively.
+You can feed them with the “bear snacks” sold here.
+Take a closer look from the human cage and see their cute babies at the Cubs Firm.